English Articles: Foreword

 Could you give me a glass of water?

-The use of articles with different types of nouns is described in the files of this section.
-Basic rules of the use of articles are described in the files Articles with Countable Nouns, Articles with Uncountable Nouns (Parts 1, 2).
-Specific use of the articles is described in the files Specific Use of THE, Specific Use of a/an (Parts 3, 4).
+The use of articles with different types of nouns is described in the materials of this section.
+Basic rules of the use of articles are described in the materials Articles: Countable Nouns, Articles: Uncountable Nouns (Parts 1, 2).
+Specific use of articles is described in the materials Specific Use of THE, Specific Use of a/an (Parts 3, 4).
 Articles in set expressions (Part 5) should be learned by heart as such, because set expressions may not follow the rules of the use of articles.

-Start with Part 1 and go through the files on articles step by step.
-Don't jump to the files ahead, study the material in the given order.
+Start with Part 1 and go through the materials on articles step by step.
+Don't jump to the materials ahead; study them in the given order.
 You will see the logic in the rules and patterns of article usage, and this will help you to master English articles.
-And don't forget to do the exercises in the subsection Exercises on Articles.
+And don't forget to do the exercises in the subsection Exercises for Articles.
 They will help you to check how well you understand the use of articles.

 Английские артикли: Предисловие